 It's a very calamitous event that reshapes the whole planet but it doesn't destroy [the Moon or Earth], it builds them.
 And the idea of the Moon being formed in this manner was not really on the forefront of anybody's minds heading into the Apollo missions — the Apollo missions just proved that the moon is volcanic.
 But what that gave us was permission to think about the moon as being formed in a very violent way.
-And that led to people paying more attention to this theory, and then computational power came of age and that was really a story of science in the 80s.
-Giant Impact Theory is really you know a story of science following what the computers tell us.
+And that led to people paying more attention to this theory, and then computational power came of age and that was really a story of science in the 1980s.
+Giant Impact Theory is really a story of science following what the computers tell us.

 It is interesting when you think about it that we are the only terrestrial planet with a big moon.
 I mean, Mars has those glorified captured asteroids [Phobos and Deimos], but no other terrestrial planet has a moon like ours.
 I think back to that analogy of selection bias you mentioned earlier — we are on this planet, so it's hard it's hard for us to get a sense of how unusual or normal we are, right?
 I know the moon has some protective and stabilizing effects for us on Earth, and that may make the planet more habitable.
 Do we owe our existence to the Moon?